AttorneyOnline/docs/AO Documentation/docs/authoring/characters.md

 - `-1`: Forcibly show the desks while this emote is displayed, except for `jud`/`hld`/`hlp` positions.
 - `0`: Forcibly hide the desks while this emote is displayed.
 - `1`: Forcibly show the desks while this emote is displayed.
+- `2`: Hides the overlay during preanimation, shows it again once the preanim is finished
+- `3`: Shows the overlay _only_ during the preanim, and hides it when it ends
+- `4`

 #### `[SoundN]`